kevL/yata/ReadMe.txt

-y=         (integer) the desired y-position to start the app on your monitor w=         (integer) the desired starting width of the app on your monitor h=         (integer) the desired starting height of the app on your monitor
+y=         (integer) the desired y-position to start the app on your monitor w=         (integer) the desired starting width of the app on your monitor h=         (integer) the desired starting height of the app on your monitor strict=    "true" to show extra warnings when loading a 2da file

 The dirpresets appear on the File menu (if specified) and are a quick way to show the Open ... dialog at your frequently used directory(s).